Contrasting Christopher & Banks (OTCMKTS:CBKC) & Chico’s FAS (OTCMKTS:CHS)

-Christopher & Banks (OTCMKTS:CBKC) and Chico’s FAS (NYSE:CHS) are both small-cap retail/wholesale companies, but which is the better business?
-We will compare the two businesses based on the strength of their dividends, earnings, profitability, valuation, analyst recommendations, institutional ownership and risk.
+Christopher & Banks (OTCMKTS:CBKC) and Chico’s FAS (NYSE:CHS) are both small-cap retail/wholesale companies, but which is the better stock?
+We will compare the two businesses based on the strength of their profitability, earnings, dividends, risk, valuation, institutional ownership and analyst recommendations.

-81.9% of Chico’s FAS shares are owned by institutional investors.
-19.8% of Christopher & Banks shares are owned by insiders.
-Comparatively, 1.8% of Chico’s FAS shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

-This is a summary of recent ratings and recommmendations for Christopher & Banks and Chico’s FAS, as reported by MarketBeat.
+This is a breakdown of current ratings and price targets for Christopher & Banks and Chico’s FAS, as provided by MarketBeat.com.

 |Sell Ratings